When I was done dying, my conscious regained So I began the struggle, a nothingness strained - Dan Deacon

 A personality is what we show to the world.
 It is us, our self: me, I. The personality, the self, is our story of who we believe ourselves to be.
 How are our personalities created?
 Through experiences, through time.

 The beautiful machine of gray matter within our skull computes this self-narrative with impressive consistency.
 It creates your presence, the abiding belief that you are you, a living thing, whole, attached, here, relevant, and alive.
 It is vast and powerful, yet not immune to failure.
 In the shower that day, for me, the system crashed.

 In an instant, there was no character.
 There was no self.
 No personality.
 No I. A recursive mess of madness; self-references, referencing self-references which lack definition.
-Stack level too deep.
 The primitive gears in my mind remained alert: panic, horror, flight.
 Something is wrong.
 The system is offline.
 I sat on the floor of the shower, water pelting my head.

 Where am I?
 Who am I?
 I… I know my name.
 I am me.
 I went to this school and I was… Funny?
 No, I was.
 But I had to stop.
 I was… athletic?
 No, that was my brother.
 I was… smart?
 But what do I know?
 I know nothing.
 Who is talking?
 Who is thinking?
 What is thinking?
 What is talking?

 I remained there for what felt like an eternity.
 There was no time.
 I had no answers to these questions.
 There remained only a strange sense of observation and dire screams from my animalistic senses.

 As the weeks went by my mind started to return to normal.
 But the operating system had changed, a fundamental alteration to the underlying source code.
 I now understood the existence of consciousness separate from the idea of personality, of me.